 Section 6, Billing.
 Amend the last sentence as follows:

-Obligations to make payment under all transactions governed by the Firm GTC may be offset against each other, set off or recouped therefrom, or netted for payment.
+Obligations to make payment under all transactions governed by the Firm GTC and due on the same day of the month may be offset against each other, set off or recouped therefrom, or netted for payment.
+Such payment through netting shall terminate all outstanding payment obligations under the transactions that were netted.
+Such netting shall not affect that transaction’s status as a forward contract based on the date it was originally entered into.

 Section 7, Taxes.
 [For discussion.]